-2 (4) "Secretary" means the secretary of the executive office of health and human services; 3 and 4 (4)(5) "Supportive services" means longer term support services for an adult victim with 5 severe impairments, and when appropriate that victim's family.
-6 (b) After July 1, 2007, local police departments may request the department of mental 7 health, retardation, behavioral healthcare, developmental disabilities and hospitals provide crisis 8 intervention services for the adult victim with severe impairments when: 9 (1) Necessary to ensure the immediate health and safety of the adult victim; and 10 (2) The adult victim with severe impairments relies on the person believed to have 11 committed the abuse, neglect and/or exploitation for assistance in performing three (3) or more 12 major life activities-: 13 (3) After the victim is informed of his or her right to refuse crisis intervention and/or 14 supportive services.
-15 (c) (1) If the department of mental health, retardation, behavioral healthcare, 16 developmental disabilities and hospitals and hospitals determines that longer term supportive 17 services are necessary, the victim and when appropriate that victim's family will be referred to the 18 public and private agencies and departments whose supportive services are within its statutory 19 and/or regulatory responsibility, as are needed by the victim.
+2 (4) "Secretary" means the secretary of the executive office of health and human services: 3 and 4 (4)(5) "Supportive services" means longer term support services for an adult victim with 5 severe impairments, and when appropriate that victim's family.
+6 (b) After July 1, 2007, local police departments may request the department of mental 7 health, retardation, behavioral healthcare, developmental disabilities and hospitals provide crisis 8 intervention services for the adult victim with severe impairments when: 9 (1) Necessary to ensure the immediate health and safety of the adult victim; and 10 (2) The adult victim with severe impairments relies on the person believed to have 11 committed the abuse, neglect and/or exploitation for assistance in performing three (3) or more 12 major life activities-; 13 (3) After the victim is informed of his or her right to refuse crisis intervention and/or 14 supportive services.
+15 (c) (1) If the department of mental health, retardation, behavioral healthcare 16 developmental disabilities and hospitals and hospitals determines that longer term supportive 17 services are necessary, the victim and when appropriate that victim's family will be referred to the 18 public and private agencies and departments whose supportive services are within its statutory 19 and/or regulatory responsibility, as are needed by the victim.
 20 (2) In developing the supportive services care plan, the adult victim with severe 21 impairments' rights to self-determination and lifestyle preferences commensurate with his or her 22 needs shall be of prime consideration.
 23 (3) If the adult victim with severe impairments withdraws consent or refuses to accept 24 crisis intervention or supportive services, the services shall not be provided.
 25 (d) The department of human services is hereby authorized to seek federal approval of a 26 state plan amendment to its title XIX state plan to initiate crisis intervention services and support 27 services for adults who qualify for title XIX services and are adult victims of with severe 28 impairments of abuse, assault, neglect or exploitation.
-29 (e) The secretary shall recognize the statewide toll free, twenty-four (24) hour a day, 30 seven (7) days quality assurance hotline operated by the department of behavioral healthcare, 31 developmental disabilities and hospitals, and authorized pursuant to section 40.1-26-10, for the 32 use of the general public to report abuse, neglect, and exploitation and/or request crisis 33 intervention and/or supportive services for adult victims with severe impairments.
-34 SECTION 4.
-Section 40.1-5-40.1 of the General Laws in Chapter 40.1-5 entitled "Mental independent living; or (viii) economic self-sufficiency; and
+29 (e) The secretary shall provide, for the use of the general public, a statewide toll free 30 twenty-four (24) hour, seven (7) day a week telephone line, to report abuse, neglect and 31 exploitation and/or request crisis intervention and/or supportive services for adult victim with 32 severe impairments.
+33 SECTION 4.
+Section 40.1-5-40.1 of the General Laws in Chapter 40.1-5 entitled "Mental 34 Health Law" is hereby amended to read as follows:

+independent living; or (viii) economic self-sufficiency; and